NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

       <scheme>GFS_surface_loop_control_part2</scheme>
     </subcycle>

-Note that currently no time step information is included in the SDF and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with standard name ccpp_loop_counter.
+Note that currently no time step information is included in the :term:`SDF` and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with standard name ccpp_loop_counter.
 If subcycling is used for a set of parameterizations, the smaller time step must be an input argument for those schemes.

 ----------------------
 Order of Schemes
 ----------------------

 Schemes may be interdependent and the order in which the schemes are run may make a difference in the model output.
-For the static build, reading the SDF(s) and defining the order of schemes for each suite happens at compile time.
-For the dynamic build, no SDF is used at compile time (:numref:`Figure %s <ccpp_sdf_dynamic_static>`).
-Instead, at runtime the SDF is read and the order of schemes is determined.
+For the static build, reading the :term:`SDF`\(s) and defining the order of schemes for each suite happens at compile time.
+For the dynamic build, no :term:`SDF` is used at compile time (:numref:`Figure %s <ccpp_sdf_dynamic_static>`).
+Instead, at runtime the :term:`SDF` is read and the order of schemes is determined.

 Some schemes require additional interstitial code that must be run before or after the scheme and cannot be part of the scheme itself.
-This can be due to dependencies on other schemes and/or the order of the schemes as determined in the SDF.
+This can be due to dependencies on other schemes and/or the order of the schemes as determined in the :term:`SDF`.

 .. _ccpp_sdf_dynamic_static: